 2 TBS lemon juice

-Beat well and then add to dry ingredients stir until mixed well but don’t overdo it.
-Fry on hot skillet flipping once golden brown.
+Beat well and then add to dry ingredients stir until mixed well, but don’t overdo it.
+Pour the batter onto a hot skillet, flipping once until each side is golden brown.
+Resist the urge to pat them with the spatula while they are cooking!

 - 1/2 cup white flour